10up/MU-Migration/README.md

 ### Install ###

 #### Via WP-CLI Package Manager (requires wp-cli >= 0.23)
-Just run `wp package install 10up/mu-migration`
+Just run `wp package install 10up/mu-migration`.

+If you run into memory issues when installing the package, it's a known WP-CLI issue.
+[Check this out for a workaround](https://make.wordpress.org/cli/handbook/common-issues/#php-fatal-error-allowed-memory-size-of-999999-bytes-exhausted-tried-to-allocate-99-bytes).
 #### Installing as a plugin
 Clone this repo onto `plugins/` folder, run `composer install` to fetch dependencies and activate the plugin.